battle

 TL;DR

-The biggest takeaway here is that most of these products are simply traditional BI tools with AI sprinkled on.
+Some of these products are simply traditional BI tools with AI sprinkled on.
 They just weren’t designed to be asked questions in natural language.
+That's pretty obvious from the benchmark scores.
 Microsoft, Salesforce, etc. already have huge client bases that depend on these products, and they can’t freely make radical changes to them without upsetting a lot of folks.

 Datawisp, on the other hand, was built specifically to be used in this way.
 It shows not only in the number of correct answers but also in the low number of errors and wrong answers.
-Text-to-SQL can be very powerful, as Snowflake showed us, but balancing performance and reliability is hard.
+Text-to-SQL can be very powerful, as Databricks and Snowflake showed us, but balancing performance and reliability is hard.
 We think we’ve built something incredible that businesses can rely on today, and will only continue to improve over time.
+We'll also continue pushing for transparent benchmarks that help us measure performance in an objective way.